-The red grape variety comes from France.
+The red grape variety originates from France.
 Synonyms are Bachet, Bachey, François Noir, François Noir de Bar-Sur-Aube and Gris Bachet.
-It must not be confused with its ampelographically similar sibling Beaunoir.
-According to DNA analyses carried out in 2013, it is one of the many natural crosses between Gouais Blanc x Pinot.
-The early-ripening vine is susceptible to chlorosis, both types of mildew and botrytis, sensitive to drought but resistant to winter frost.
-It produces red wines rich in alcohol and acidity.
-The endangered variety is cultivated in the Aube department in the south of Champagne.
-However, no stock was recorded in 2010 (statistics Kym Anderson).
+It should not be confused with its ampelographically similar sibling variety Beaunoir.
+According to DNA analyses carried out in 2013, it comes from a presumably natural cross between Gouais Blanc x Pinot.
+The early-maturing vine is susceptible to chlorosis, both powdery mildews and botrytis, sensitive to drought but resistant to winter frost.
+It yields red wines rich in alcohol and acidity.
+The variety, which is threatened with extinction, is cultivated in the Aube département in the south of Champagne.
+However, no stock was recorded in 2016 (Kym Anderson).